-For the third consecutive year, Disrupt Africa is releasing comprehensive data on the tech investment ecosystem across Africa, contained in the DISRUPT AFRICA AFRICAN TECH STARTUPS FUNDING REPORT 2017.
+For the fourth consecutive year, Disrupt Africa is releasing data on the tech investment ecosystem across Africa, contained in the AFRICAN TECH STARTUPS FUNDING REPORT 2018.

 Other information contained in the report includes:

-- Detailed information on funding activity in five African countries;
+- Detailed information on funding activity in six African countries;

 - Figures on the number of deals per location, and average deal sizes;